fschuch/wizard-template/README.md

 #### Communicate Type Annotations

 [PEP 561](https://www.python.org/dev/peps/pep-0561/) is a guideline that explains how a Python package can show that it has inline type annotations.
-These annotations are useful for static type checkers, which are tools that help ensure your code is error-free.
+These annotations are useful for static type checkers, which are tools that help ensure your code has been error-free.
 [Mypy](https://mypy.readthedocs.io/en/stable/installed_packages.html) checks for a file named `py.typed` in the root of the installed package.

 ## Next steps